Malham

 Malham Beck flows through the village and the River Aire starts just south of the village.

-Malham's two historic inns, The Buck Inn and The Lister Arms, are close to the centre of the village.
+The Buck Inn and Malham Smithy Malham's two historic inns are close to the centre of the village.
 The Buck Inn dates from 1874 and is on the site of an even older coaching inn.
-The Lister Arms is a modernised old coaching inn, bearing the date 1723.
+The Lister Arms is a modernised old inn, carrying a date of 1723.

 Malham has a small selection of shops selling gift and souvenir items and a shop selling outdoor wear.

-Malham has a range of places to eat, including cafes, a hotel with bistro at Beck Hall and two inns serving food.
+Malham has a range of places to eat, including cafes, a hotel with bistro at Beck Hall and two inns with varied menus and food service.
+There is also the Victoria Inn at Kirkby Malham just over a mile down the road.

 Malham Methodist Church web page.